Making People Brand-New

 "Treat a man as he is, and he will remain as he is, treat a man as he can and should be and he will become as he can and should be."

-Again I ask, who is the Aldonza in your life who can become a Dulcinea?
-Today is the day to believe in them—and give them the gift of affirmation.
+Again I ask, who is the Aldonza in your life?
+Who do you know who can become a Dulcinea?
+Today is the day to believe in him or her—and give him or her the gift of affirmation.

-- Read Ephesians 2:10.
-How does this verse apply to today's devotional?
+1. Read Ephesians 2:10.
+How does this verse apply to today's reading?